luisangelponcealvarez/luisangelponcealvarez/README.md

-## Hola 👋🏻, Soy LUIS ANGEL PONCE ALVAREZ 💻:
+## I am LUIS ANGEL PONCE ALVAREZ 💻:

-## Sobre Mi:
+## About Me:

-Estudiante de programación autodidacta enfocado al Desarrollo de software.
-Como persona amante a la tecnologia busco aprender nuevas tecnologias y hacer nuevos proyectos, Aspiro conseguir empleo en el mundodel Desarrollo de software, adquirir experiencia, nuevos conocimientos y fortalecer mi vida profesional.
+Self-taught programming student focused on software development.
+As a technology lover I am looking to learn new technologies and make new projects, I aspire to get a job in the world of software development, gain experience, new knowledge and strengthen my professional life.

-## Habilidades
+## Skills

 <p>
   <img src="https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E"/>